 Cumnor Cricket Club

-Cumnor Cricket Club is home to the Cumnor Bears senior and junior squads, a thriving All Stars and youth coaching programme and the popular holiday Academy weeks for 6-13’s.
+Cumnor Cricket Club is home to the Cumnor Bears, our senior and junior squads, a thriving youth programme encompassing All Stars, Dynamos and our hardball coaching programme, and the popular summer holiday Academy weeks for 6-13s.

-Our club competes at the highest level within the Cherwell League with three senior teams playing in divisions 1-9, fields a midweek T20 side and hosts a series of Sunday afternoon friendlies.
+Our club competes at the highest level within the Cherwell League with three senior teams playing in divisions 1 to 7, fields a midweek T20 side, and hosts a series of Sunday afternoon friendlies.

-Our thriving young players programme caters for all age groups from All Stars (5-8yrs) and Kwiks (8-9yrs) and upwards (10-17yrs), offering the opportunity to learn and play lots of cricket.
+Our thriving young players’ programme caters for all age groups with All Stars (5-8s) and Dynamos (8-9s) playing with a softball, older years (10-17s) with hardball, offering the opportunity to learn and play lots of cricket.
 Our junior teams enjoy repeated success and our most talented youngsters go on to the Oxfordshire Youth Player Pathway and represent their county.

 We are well organised, have good facilities and grounds and maintain our ECB Clubmark status.

-If you and your family want to get fit – play cricket at any level or simply enjoy our clubhouse and grounds, Cumnor is sure to give you a big welcome.
+If you and your family want to get fit, play cricket at any level, or simply enjoy a drink in our clubhouse or a wander around the grounds, the Cumnor Bears are sure to give you a big welcome.

 Cumnor Kwiks County Champions